 Avoid descriptive brands – although they provide some early marketing benefits, a unique and distinctive name is better as your business grows.

 Instead, consider a semi-descriptive hybrid with a distinctive beginning and a descriptive ending, and then drop the descriptive element over time.
-Many successful brands have used this strategy, such as APPLE COMPUTERS becoming APPLE, and INTERNATIONAL BUSINESS MACHINES becoming IBM, and BOEING AIRCRAFT COMPANY becoming BOEING.
+Many successful brands have used this strategy, such as APPLE COMPUTERS becoming APPLE, and INTERNATIONAL BUSINESS MACHINES becoming IBM, and BOEING AIRCRAFT COMPANY becoming BOEING. - Search for your chosen brand name on Google and social media: This will help you to see if the name is already in use in your area, and if there are any similar brand names that could cause confusion for consumers.

 Remember that trade marks are jurisdiction-specific, so if you are only looking to trade within South Africa, trade marks from other countries should not be a problem unless they are well-known to South African consumers.